Localize your donor experience into over 20 languages.

 |French (Canada)||Spanish (Latin American)|

-Rather than translating labels and content within the platform using machine services like Google Translate, Fundraise Up utilizes native speakers of each language to provide professional and highly-accurate translations.
-Since translations are performed by humans, it is possible to account for regionally-specific dialects and cultural nuances.
+Rather than using machine translation services like Google Translate, Fundraise Up uses native speakers of each language to provide professional and highly accurate translations of all our labels and content.
+Because our translations are done by humans, we’re also able to take into account region-specific dialects and cultural nuances.

 Localization throughout the platform

 Fundraise Up’s localization tools are built into many components of the platform.
-The areas where localization can be utilized are described below.
+The list of components that can be localized can be found below.

-Donor Portal is automatically translated for donors based on the language used during checkout.
-Within Donor Portal, a donor can toggle the use of other languages.
-When a donor changes their preferred language in Donor Portal, the new selection is saved to their Supporter record.
+The Donor Portal is automatically translated to the language the donor used during checkout.
+Within the Donor Portal, a donor can choose a different preferred language.
+If a donor changes their preferred language in their Donor Portal, this new preference is saved to their Supporter record.
 Learn more →

-- Simple name: The general name of the language.
-This value does not indicate the dialect of the translation.
-For example: “English.”
+- Simple name: The general name of the language, without a dialect specified.
+For example: “English”

-- ISO code: The alpha-2 codes of the translation language and its associated country.
+- ISO code: The language’s alpha-2 code in the IOS system and its associated country.
 For example: “en-US.”

-The PDF receipts generated by Fundraise Up are rendered in the default language configured from the Localization page in Dashboard Settings.
-Even if a donor completes a donation using Checkout in a different language than the account default, the receipt for their donation will be rendered in your account’s default language.
-This ensures that receipts comply with the regulations set by the country where they are issued.
+The PDF receipts generated by Fundraise Up are always in the organization’s default language, as configured from the Localization page in the organization’s main Settings.
+Even if a donor completes a donation using the Checkout in a language that isn’t the default, the receipt for their donation will be written in your organization’s default language.
+This is to ensure that receipts comply with the regulations set by the country where they are issued.
+Learn more →

-For integrations that include the ability to add mapping rules, it is possible to map three localization-related properties from the donation object to the connected app:
+For integrations that include the ability to add mapping rules, you can map three localization-related values from the donation object to the connected app.
+These are:

-- supporter language iso code: The alpha-2 codes of the translation language and its associated country.
-For example: “en-US.”
+- supporter language iso code: this is the alpha-2 code in the IOS system and its associated country.
+For example: “en-US”

-- supporter language name: The name of the language including the dialect.
-For example: “English (USA).”
+- supporter language name: this is the name of the language including the dialect.
+For example: “English (USA)”

-- supporter language simple name: The general name of the language.
-This value does not indicate the dialect of the translation.
-For example: “English.”
+- supporter language simple name: this is the general name of the language, without the dialect included.
+For example: “English”

-Each value can be mapped to the connected app by creating multiple mapping rules.
+Multiple values (e.g. both the language’s simple name and the ISO code) can be mapped to a connected app by creating multiple mapping rules.
 Learn more →Region-specific